jon-hanson/parsecj/README.md

 ## Section 3.1 - Basic Combinators

-Section 3.1 of the paper outlines the implementation of some core combinators.
+Section 3.1 of the paper outlines the implementation of the core combinators.

 ### The return Combinator